anbjos/spectral-transformer/README.md

 \text{Output}_{\text{Attention Layer}} = \text{LayerNorm}(X + F)
 $$

-The final output, $ \text{Output}_{\text{Attention Layer}} $, represents the result of processing through the attention layer, integrating multi-head attention and feed-forward operations.
+The final output, $Output_{\text{Attention Layer}}$, represents the result of processing through the attention layer, integrating multi-head attention and feed-forward operations.

 ---

 ## Transformer Block

-The system considered here is an **encoder**, composed of \( N \) stacked **Transformer attention layers**, each integrating multi-head attention, feed-forward layers, and add and norm operations.
+The system considered here is an **encoder**, composed of $N$ stacked **Transformer attention layers**, each integrating multi-head attention, feed-forward layers, and add and norm operations.
 These layers process input sequences into high-dimensional representations, making the encoder suitable for tasks like classification, sound processing, or summarization.

 ---